Bed Bug Heat TreatmentBed Bug Extermination CostBed Bug Control

 Ask about warranty terms before signing any contract.
 Warranty value is a key differentiator between companies.

 Heat treatment pricing varies significantly between companies.
-Get at least 2–3 quotes and compare:
+Request at least 2-3 written estimates and compare:

 Bottom Line

 Bed bug heat treatment is the fastest and most reliable single-treatment solution for bed bug infestations.
 The all-day process, single-visit resolution, and ability to kill eggs set it apart from chemical-only approaches.
 Yes, it costs more — but when compared to the cost of 3–4 chemical visits plus lost sleep, stress, and risk of treatment failure, many homeowners find it to be the better investment.
-Get quotes from licensed providers in your area, ask about warranty terms, and follow preparation instructions carefully.
+Compare written proposals from licensed providers, ask about warranty terms, and follow preparation instructions carefully.

 Kevin Larrabee